Growing your business online is not as easy or as glamorous as portrayed in the media.

 Unlike what you see on the media, building your business online takes effort and is as tedious as growing it offline.
 Certain traits and skills are common to business owners who grow their business online.

-Here are some of the characteristics required of you as a business owner seeking to grow your business online.
+Here are some characteristics required of you as a business owner seeking to grow your business online.

-Use clear, simple language on your website, blog, social media channels, and so on to communicate with your target audience.
-Clear, simple language outsells complicated language and industry jargon.
+Use simple language on your website, blog, social media channels, and so on to communicate with your target audience.
+Simple language outsells complicated language and industry jargon.

 Growing your business (whether online or offline) involves a measure of risk.
-It would be best if you were willing to take calculated risks after careful thought and planning (thereby reducing the danger).
+It would be best if you take calculated risks after careful thought and planning (reducing the danger).
 It doesn’t mean you should procrastinate or over-analyse things.

 Be More of a Doer, than a Dreamer

 It’s not enough to dream!
-You have to roll up your sleeves and get busy to make your dreams come true.
+Roll up your sleeves and get busy to make your dreams come true.
 Only when you persevere in work rather than in daydreaming will you be able to grow your business.

 Growing a business online takes time.
 Don’t be fooled by all the “grow your business online” scams that promise overnight success.
 As the saying goes, if it looks too good to be true, it usually is.